 The Midwest Security Workshop (MSW) began as a series of five workshops held from 2006–2008 with the goal of bringing together researchers in computer security and privacy from throughout the Midwestern United States.
-After a decade-long hiatus, MSW will return on April 14, 2018 at the University of Illinois Urbana-Champaign.
+After a decade-long hiatus, MSW returned in 2018 at the University of Illinois Urbana-Champaign.
 The workshop is open to researchers (including faculty and students) who work on topics related to security and privacy and are based in the midwestern United States, broadly defined.

 To encourage broad participation, registration for the workshop is free.
 We will provide a boxed lunch for each participant on the day of the workshop.
-However, participants are on their own for covering the cost of their other meals (breakfast and dinner), transportation to UIUC, accommodations (if applicable), and other logistics.
+However, participants are on their own for covering the cost of their other meals (breakfast and dinner), transportation, accommodations (if applicable), and other logistics.

-For a look back in time, the first five iterations of MSW were as follows:
+For a look back in time, the first six iterations of MSW were as follows: